Please see the Attendance Guide below for further information.

 Evidence will be asked for, whether you have a text, appointment card or letter.
 Only then can we mark any absence in the register as Medical Appointments.
 If evidence can’t be provided, the register attendance mark will be ‘unauthorised’.

 Other leave.
-Holidays, events etc. must be communicated to the office as soon as possible and a ‘Leave of Absence’ form completed and returned to the Head Teacher.
+Holidays, events etc. must be communicated to the office as soon as possible and a ‘Term Time Absence’ form completed for the Head Teacher.

 Evidence such as event details or employer letter will be asked for.
 The Head Teacher will follow DfE Guidance on authorising any leave in school time and the subsequent mark entered on the attendance register.